tfogo/k8s-katacoda/k8s/step2.md

 `kubectl describe pod devops`{{execute}}

 The pattern here is `kubectl describe <resource-type> <resource-name>`.
-Here we see detailed information about the pod: Where it's scheduled, its IP, its status, events in its history, etc. Let's try curling its IP address.
+Here we see detailed information about the pod: Where it's scheduled, its IP, its status, events in its history, etc. Let's try curling its IP address at port 8080.
 You should see it output "Smooth DevOps".

-Notice how the Pod IP is accessible from any node in the cluster.
+Notice how the Pod IP is accessible from any node in the cluster!